Art Business Resources

 • Tripod: I have a heavy duty tripod my partner gave me.

 • Camera head: You know, the thing that helps you adjust the angle of your camera on the tripod to match the angle of your painting on the easel.
-I still need one.
-Heading to B&H Photo to find one with a level on it.

 • Lighting: I am looking into how to light my artworks on folks' walls.
 Luckily, the natural lighting in my studio is great, but I’d like to take some installation shots of my artwork some day.